 Nigeria crisis

-These women are amongst over 3.7 million displaced Nigerians who are struggling to survive after being forced from their homes.
+Zakariyya and his family are amongst 3.6 million refugees and internally displaced Nigerians who are struggling to survive.
 Please support them with lifesaving aid today.

 Shelter